Tadge-Analytics/Expense-forecaster-App/README.md

 Key features of this one include:
 * The ability to edit the DT table within the app.
 * The ability to download the DT table down to Excel and then to re-upload when you're ready.

-The Filters are nice, as well.
+* The ~dynamic filters are nice, as well.

 I would like to improve:
 * Add an instructions page